Importing Goods into Canada: How a Customs Broker Can Simplify the Process

 2. Speeds Up Clearance

-By using electronic filing systems and working directly with CBSA, brokers reduce delays and keep your goods moving through the border efficiently.
+By using electronic filing systems and working directly with CBSA, brokers reduce delays and keep your shipment moving through the border efficiently.

 3. Guides You Through CARM